-Allied Academic Publication is an amalgamation of several esteemed academic and scientific associations known for promoting scientific temperament.
+Allied Academics Publication is an amalgamation of several esteemed academic and scientific associations known for promoting scientific temperament.
 Established in the year 1997, Andrew John Publishing Group is a specialized Medical publisher that operates in collaboration with the association and societies.
 This publishing house has been built on the base of esteemed academic and research institutions including European Plant Science Organization (EPSO), International Crop Science Society (ICSS), International Society for Horticultural Science (ISHS), Botanical Society of China (BSC), Chinese Society of Plant Biology (CSPB), Crop Science Society of China (CSSC), Indian Society of Plant Physiology (ISPP), Japanese Society for Plant Cell and Molecular Biology (JSPCMB), Japanese Society of Plant Physiologists (JSPP).

 Allied Academies Cordially Welcome all the participants to attend World Congress on Natural Products Chemistry and Research, scheduled during October 16-17, 2017 at Budapest, Hungary.